scverse/spatialdata/docs/user_guide.md

 <summary> <h3> I have cells in my dataset, how do I annotate them? (usage of AnnData)</summary>

 One of the most obvious things to do for spatial omics data is to annotate cells using the [AnnData](https://anndata.readthedocs.io/en/stable/) format (called tables in SpatialData).
 These tables can contain count/intensity data, all types of annotations, and make it possible to make use of [scanpy](https://scanpy.readthedocs.io/en/stable/) functionality (normalization/clustering/DE calculation).
 If you want more technical details on how to create a table from scratch to annotate your shapes/labels/points, you can have a look [here](https://spatialdata.scverse.org/en/stable/tutorials/notebooks/notebooks/examples/models2.html#tables).
-A less technical tutorial is coming soon!

 </details>